 The curriculum comprises two compulsory courses, two elective courses and a compulsory minor dissertation of not more than 25 000 words on a related topic approved by the programme convener.
-The curriculum consists of 240 credits
+The curriculum consists of 240 credits.

-Code Course NQF Credits HEQSF Level PBL5602S International Law of the Sea (not offered in 2017) 30 9 PBL5619F International Environmental Law 30 9
+Number Course NQF Credits HEQSF Level

+PBL5602S International Law of the Sea 9

+PBL5619F International Environmental Law 9